-- In Slovenia, a direct result of the project is the mobilization of private providers who showed commercial interest to cover 25 settlements with 2437 households in Municipality of Ajdovščina with 100 Mbps in the upcoming 3 years.
+- In Slovenia, the mobilization of private providers who showed commercial interest to cover 25 settlements with 2437 households in Municipality of Ajdovščina with 100 Mbps in the upcoming 3 years is a direct result of the project.

 - In the East Region in Macedonia, 11 mayors communicated and cooperated intensively.
 They are all well informed of the existence of PPP models for broadband and represent an excellent potential for new cases of PPP models.

 - In total, about 200 municipalities across the SEE have gained a better understanding of broadband projects through workshops, conferences and other means of promotion.
 These municipalities are planning to apply for different types of funding to build broadband infrastructure with PPP.

 The Guide assists and leads all the stakeholders, especially local authorities that want to participate in this kind of projects.
 They will better understand and deploy broadband infrastructures in order to enable a better life for their citizens.
 Through a better understanding of both the broadband specifics and the specifics related to the public-private partnerships and by following the instructions in the correlated PPP model documents, public partners will be enabled to develop a PPP broadband project frame from the initial pre-assessment to the beginning of the procurement process.

 'Guidelines on How to Use PPP4Broadband Models' (PDF, 4,3 MB)

 2) PPP4Broadband Models Development